Chris Hunt

 BA (Mt.
 Allison), LLB (Manitoba), LLM (Cambridge), PhD (Cambridge)

 Dr. Hunt is a Full Professor at TRU Law.
 He earned his LLM and PhD from Cambridge University, clerked for the Justices of the Supreme Court of British Columbia, and practiced commercial litigation in Vancouver.
-He has received the Teaching Excellence Prize from the Student Law Society three times (2013; 2014; 2022), the University-wide Faculty Excellence Award in recognition of “outstanding teaching contributions” (2019), and the University-wide President’s Award for Excellence in Scholarship (2018).
+He has received the Teaching Excellence Prize from the Student Law Society multiple times (2013; 2014; 2022; 2024), the University-wide Faculty Excellence Award in recognition of “outstanding teaching contributions” (2019), and the University-wide President’s Award for Excellence in Scholarship (2018).

 Dr. Hunt’s primary research interest concerns the law of privacy, especially in the tort context.
 This scholarship has been cited by the Supreme Court of Canada, the Ontario Superior Court of Justice, the British Columbia Supreme Court, and in Law Reform Commission reports in Australia, New Zealand, Ontario, and the European Parliament.
 He received the David Watson Prize from Queen’s Faculty of Law for two articles judged to make the “most significant contribution to legal scholarship” in 2013.
 His work on privacy has appeared in Cambridge Law JournalOxford University Commonwealth Law JournalOxford University Comparative Law ForumMcGill Law JournalQueen’s Law JournalAlberta Law Review, and the Supreme Court Law Review.
 He recently edited a book, The Last Frontier: Digital Privacy and the Charter (Toronto: Thomson Reuters, 2021) with R. Diab, and is the author of the monograph Search & Seizure (Toronto: Irwin Law, 2023), also with R. Diab.